Castle Coole: Architecture

-Service areas

-There is an extensive basement under the house and extending some way under the adjacent northwest lawns.
+There is a basement under the house which extends some way under the adjacent northwest lawns.
 This below-ground area is partially restored and open to the public and contains kitchens, servants' hall, larders, wine-cellars, laundry, a Roman style plunge-bath, a brewery and other offices.
 Castle Coole has no above-ground service door.
 Wyatt sought to give the impression—often sought by Neo-classical architects—of a perfect composition on ancient proportional principles, isolated in a "natural" landscape.
 Externally, the practical offices supporting the house are all accessed by a long inclined tunnel from the stable yard 80 metre away, so that tradesmen, servants and estate staff approached and left the house unseen, with the architect's Neo-classical ideal composition above ground left seemingly undisturbed by day-to-day business.

-Numerous out-buildings can be found on the estate; those of interest include lodges, "Grand Yard", workshops, stables, and a "Tallow House" (originally used for candle-making, now a gift shop and reception area).
-The entrance to the service tunnel to the house is adjacent to the Grand Yard.
+Out-buildings on the estate include lodges, a "Grand Yard", workshops, stables, and a "Tallow House" (originally used for candle-making, now a gift shop and reception area).

 Estate

 Much of the native oak, ash and beech planting of the landscape park remains, today grazed by cattle and sheep as originally intended.
 A considerable portion of the estate has been historically given over to agriculture and let to local farmers, a practice which continues today.
 A part to the South West has been taken by the Enniskillen Golf Club and here the original planting is compromised by modern golf course design.
-To the South East part of the estate was sold off for the Killyevlin Industrial Estate.
+To the South East, part of the estate was sold off for the Killyevlin Industrial Estate.

 A 'ha-ha' – that is a ditch to control livestock movements without visual interruption to the landscape resulting from a fence or a wall – can be found near the mansion.
 Vestigial remains of the earlier extensive parterres of the earlier Baroque house can be seen in the park, but are difficult to discern today, in spite of interpretation panels installed by the National Trust.